Osamv/portfolio/README.md

-# OsamaFlow – Personal Portfolio
+# osama – Personal Portfolio

 A clean and modern developer portfolio built with React and Tailwind CSS to showcase my projects, skills, and background.